jeff-hykin/universify/story.md

 Lets focus on a few points:
  <!-- like bash not doing any syntax checks or powershell's absurd stop-parsing operator `--%`.
 And while the gritty details can be found in [my stack overflow answer](https://stackoverflow.com/a/67292076/4367134), lets focus on two important points: -->
 1. This is 1 of 7 (hopefully) interesting things.
 If a section gets boring, skip to the next.
-2. This does't just work for a hello world.
+2. This doesn't just work for a hello world.
 All powershell code will work (or not work) as it normally would on Windows.
 99.999% of bash/zsh/sh will also "just work" if you paste it in the right place.
 The only exception for bash is that `#>` needs to be escaped (even if it appears in a bash comment).
 3. How is this possible?
    - At runtime, Windows only cares about the file extension (.ps1).
 That extension tells Windows to run the file as powershell.
 On good operating systems like Linux and MacOS, the file extension happens to not matter.
 They use the shebang (`#!/usr/bin/env sh`) to know how to run the script.
    - That explains why the execution is different and possible, but why doesn't the execution fail/error on one system or the other?
 Simple.
 Every line of that file is valid bash and valid powershell ... at the same time.
 Its a [polyglot program](https://www.youtube.com/watch?v=2L6EE6ZgURE).
 Bash and powershell have a lot of overlap in their syntax.
 We use that overlap/non-overlap to our advantage.
 [The details are really fun](https://stackoverflow.com/a/67292076/4367134), but lets stay focused: I want a universal script not two scripts in one file.